A cute Cockapoo and rabbit sound like the perfect combination of pets, but will they get on together like best friends in your home?

 For their part, rabbits tend to be shy and gentle creatures who get on well with just about anyone.
-Just like Cockapoos, they are easy to fall in love with and can make any house feel more like a home.
+Like Cockapoos, they are easy to fall in love with and can make any house feel more like home.

-Perhaps the biggest risk in this situation is that a nervous or highly excitable dog scares or upset the rabbit by playing a bit too energetically at times.
+Perhaps the biggest risk in this situation is that a nervous or highly excitable dog scares or upsets the rabbit by playing too energetically.

-Some experts advise that the secret of this relationship is in the age and the maturity of the dog in question.
-If he is an older, calmer dog then there is a far greater chance of them getting on perfectly well together.
+Some experts advise that the secret of this relationship is in the age and maturity of the dog in question.
+If he is an older, calmer dog, there is a greater chance of them getting on perfectly well together.

-Of course, if they are both young then they have the chance to grow up together, which will likely be good for them both as well.
+Of course, if they are both young, then they have the chance to grow up together, which will likely be good for them both as well.
 It will be more difficult for you to control the playful instincts of a younger Cockapoo.

 Let Them See Where They Will Spend Time Together

-Is there a certain part of the house where the two pets will spend lot of time together?
-If there is then it is a good idea to let them get to know each other here.
+Is there a certain part of the house where the two pets will spend much time together?
+If there is, it is a good idea to let them get to know each other.

-In some families the living room or kitchen could their most common meeting place during the days.
-Wherever you think is going to be their common ground is a good spot to hold an initial five to ten minute introduction.
+In some families, the living room or kitchen could be their most common meeting place during the day.
+Wherever you think is going to be their common ground is a good spot to hold an initial five to ten-minute introduction.

 Making a Good First Impression

-It is vital that any new pet you bring home gets the chance to make a good first impression while getting to know his new family members.
+Any new pet you bring home must get the chance to make a good first impression while getting to know his new family members.
 This means that you will want to set aside time to introduce your pets to each other.

 A safe way to do this is to get someone to hold the rabbit while someone else controls the Cockapoo.
-You can also have some of his favourite treats around so that you can reward him for behaving well and treating the rabbit gently.
+You can also have some of his favourite treats around to reward him for gently behaving well and treating the rabbit.

-Let your pooch sniff the rabbit but be ready to pull him away if he shows any signs of aggression.
-Once they are both settled and looking comfortable you should be able to put both of them down and let them carry on finding out about each other.
+Let your pooch sniff the rabbit but be ready to pull him away if he shows any aggression.
+Once they are both settled and looking comfortable, you should be able to put both of them down and let them carry on finding out about each other.

-While they are being introduced to each other you will want to have a pleasant atmosphere that helps the two pets to get to know each other without any pressure.
+While they are being introduced to each other, you will want a pleasant atmosphere that helps the two pets get to know each other without any pressure.
 Speak to them in a gentle, soothing voice and try to show any signs of nervousness.

 Give your dog plenty of encouragement and praise him when he is doing well.
-In this way, he will soon understand that making friends with your rabbit is a good thing that it is worth doing.
+In this way, he will soon understand that making friends with your rabbit is a good thing worth doing.

 Leaving Them Alone for the First Time

-However, in other cases it can take a few meetings before you feel ready to leave the room.
-Each pair of animals is different and you will need to judge their progress as you go along.
+However, in other cases, it can take a few meetings before you feel ready to leave the room.
+Each pair of animals is different, and you must judge their progress as you go along.

-When you leave them alone for the first time you will want to stay close by so that you can keep a close eye on how they are getting on.
-If there is any signs of nervousness from either animal then you will want to be ready to go back and calm them both down quickly.
+When you leave them alone for the first time, you will want to stay close by to keep an eye on how they are getting on.
+If there are any signs of nervousness from either animal, then you will want to be ready to go back and calm them both down quickly.

 You can expect your Cockapoo to have more energy than the rabbit and to carry on having fun and exploring for more time.
-If the rabbit appears to be getting tired or wants to be alone for a while then you should take the chance to separate them for the time being.
+If the rabbit appears tired or wants to be alone for a while, then you should take the chance to separate them for the time being.

-Once you are completely satisfied that your new pets are going to be fine together then you will be happy leaving them alone.
-This may take some time and you will want to be absolutely sure before taking this step.
+Once you are completely satisfied that your new pets will be fine together, you will be happy leaving them alone.
+This may take some time, and you will want to be sure before taking this step.

 What If There Are Problems

-It is possible that your dog and rabbit have problems together.
-Being chased or harassed by a dog can have a serious effect on a rabbit’s health, so it is a matter that can’t be ignored.
+Your dog and rabbit may have problems together.
+Being chased or harassed by a dog can seriously affect a rabbit’s health, so it is a matter that can’t be ignored.

-First of all, if you realise that the Cockapoo has been hassling the rabbit then you will probably want the little fellow to get checked out by a vet.
-This sort of stress can damage a rabbit’s health but it may not be noticeable right away.
+First of all, if you realise that the Cockapoo has been hassling the rabbit, you will probably want the little fellow to get checked out by a vet.
+This stress can damage a rabbit’s health, but it may not be noticeable immediately.

 There may come a time when you realise that they simply can’t spend time alone together.
-Will you keep them separated at all times or will you be forced to take the tough decision to give one of them up?
+Will you keep them separated at all times, or will you be forced to make the tough decision to give one of them up?

-If there are going to be problems between the two pets then the sooner you find out the better.
-Ideally, you will find out how they get on before you take the decision to bring your new pet home with you.
+If there are going to be problems between the two pets, the sooner you find out, the better.
+Ideally, you will find out how they get on before you decide to bring your new pet home with you.

-Basically, giving new friends a chance to get to know each other is the key to a successful future relationship.
-However, not every pair or animals will get on as well as you hope, but we hope we have answered are cockapoos good with rabbits enough so that you can make an informed decision.
+Giving new friends a chance to get to know each other is the key to a successful future relationship.
+However, not every pair of animals will get on as well as you hope, but we hope we have answered are cockapoos good with rabbits enough so that you can make an informed decision.